Shipwrecks

 He’s speechless for a few seconds.

-“What’s happened to you, to make you so irresponsible?” he asks in a loud voice, his anger returning in full force.
+“You’re as arrogant and irresponsible as the old Yagrin,” he says at last, in a loud voice, his anger returning in full force.

-“You carry this dishonorable thing in plain sight, you forget the danger that threatens us all, and you go dancing?!”
+“You carry this horror in plain sight, you forget the danger that threatens us all, and you go dancing?!”

-“I did it,” says Makish, standing between us, like a mother protecting her child.
+“I did it,” says Makish, moving between us, like a mother protecting her child.

-“You know nothing about the last few days,” she says.
+“You know nothing about the last few days,” she adds.

 Balshown shakes his head.